SloughJE/js-blog/_posts/2024-05-20-dash-ga-code.md

     {{%renderer%}}
 </footer>
 ```
-`<footer>`: This contains placeholders for additional configurations and scripts necessary for the app to function.
+`<footer>`: this contains placeholders for additional configurations and scripts necessary for the app to function.

 `{% raw %}{{%config%}}{% endraw %}`: where Dash inserts configuration settings.